Miles and miles of awesome flora and wildlife

 We would appreciate trail users following these simple

-√ Leave alcohol at home.
-It is not permitted on trail property.
+√ Alcohol is not permitted on the trail.

 Water fountains, bicycle Fixit stations and restrooms are